 For example, if your company is based in the US, but collects email addresses from the citizens of the EU, the law affects you.
 The GDPR (as a regulation, not a directive) doesn’t require national governments to pass legislation.
 Therefore, businesses must comply with the rules to avoid severe fines.

 What does this law mean for you and your customers?

-You can collect a lot of personal data from your customers, including their name, email address, credit card numbers, Facebook ID, and IP address.
+You can collect a lot of personal data from your customers, including their names, email addresses, credit card numbers, Facebook IDs, and IP addresses.
 According to the European Commission, “personal data is any information relating to an individual, whether it relates to his or her private, professional or public life”.